mattermost/docs/source/configure/configuration-settings.rst

 Maximum Image Resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Maxiumum image resolution size for message attachments in mega pixels.
+Maxiumum image resolution size for message attachments in megapixels.
 This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +---------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"FileSettings.MaxImageResolution": 33`` with numerical input.     |